jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I watch the other doctors come from the autopsy room.
 Hands still stinking of death.
 They examine the mothers.
 Insert their fingers to check dilation.
 Some die three days later.
 Fever.
 Agony.

-I tell them: wash your hands.
-Chlorinated lime solution.
+I tell my fellow doctors: wash your hands.
+Use chlorinated lime solution.

 "Quiet, Dr. Semmelweis, you fool!"

 I show them the numbers.
-"We were carrying death from the corpses to the mothers."
+"We are carrying death from the corpses to the mothers."

-They stare at me.
+They stare at me with rage.

-"You're saying we killed them?
+"You're saying we kill our patients?
 We heal them.
 We open the windows to bring in fresh air."

 "I'm saying wash.
 Just wash."